asciisd/referrals-laravel/README.md

 }
 ```
 Next, use `php artisan migrate` to migrate the database file.
-This migration will update the database default `users` table
+This migration wll create new table `referrals`.
+A one-to-many relationship
-and add two new columns `referral_token` and `referrer_id`.
+is created with the users table.

 The `referrer_id` is the id of the user who sent the invitation link.